Get the basics for setting up Raspberry Pi.

 The Raspberry Pi ships as just the single-board mini computer.
 There are a few additional components you will need before you can get started.
 So, when making your purchase, keep in mind that you'll need the following extras.

-- Raspberry Pi — There are four different models of Raspberry Pi.
-The Pi 2 Model B or Pi 1 Model B+ are ideal for beginner projects because they are the most versatile and have the widest range of capabilities.
-The Pi 2 Model B has the added bonus of having a quad-core processor and 1 GB of RAM so it supports heavier operating systems, like Ubuntu and Microsoft 10.
+- Raspberry Pi — There are five different models of Raspberry Pi.
+The Pi 2 Model B or Pi 1 Model B+ and Pi 3 Model B are ideal for beginner projects because they are the most versatile and have the widest range of capabilities.
+The Pi 3 Model B has the added bonus of having a quad-core processor and 1 GB of RAM so it supports heavier operating systems, like Ubuntu and Microsoft 10.
+The Model A+ is a powerful board for building robotics, but doesn't have an Ethernet port and only comes with one USB port.
+So, it's better for people that are a little more savvy with engineering technology.
+Raspberry Pi Zero is basically a miniature version of the Model A+, but has a more robust computing power.
+It has a micro USB port and mini HDMI port for 1080p output compatibility, but doesn't have wireless capability.
+It only costs $5, but unfortunately, it is super hard to find and you're going to see inflated pricing for it.
+CanaKit still has a starter kit available, which is worth the extra money because it comes with everything you need to get started with Raspberry Pi.

 - Power supply — You will need a 5V micro-USB power supply.
 You can find them for really cheap online.
 You may even have one from a non-apple mobile device lying around the house.
 I recommend the CanaKit 5V power supply.